What is the definition of ‘at-risk’?

 What is the ARSaP scheme?

-The At-Risk Scholars and Professionals (ARSaP) scheme is a separate application route for membership to the UK Young Academy.
+The ARSaP scheme is a separate application route for membership to the UK Young Academy.
 It aims to support academics and professionals from marginalised and underrepresented communities to apply for membership at the UK Young Academy.
 It also provides skills development and amplifies their voices for positive change.

 This initiative is part of a global programme successfully implemented by other Young Academies around the world.
 It is also part of a wider member-led project at the UK Young Academy.